aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 ##### THE EFFECT OF A CYCLE IN THE COMPONENT DEPENDENCY GRAPH

-Cycles in dependency graph cause «morning after syndrome» and make it different to release components.
+Cycles in dependency graph cause «morning after syndrome» and make it difficult to release components.

 With cycles, it can be **difficult** to work out the **order** in which you must build the components.
 There **probably** is **no correct order**.